Guide28 January 20265 min read

 Full venue photo coverage

-For most weddings and corporate events today, a live photo wall is the better value — especially as a complement to a professional photographer.
-If you specifically want the prop-and-print experience, a photo booth adds something unique that a screen can't replicate.
+For most events — weddings, corporate gatherings, birthday parties — a live photo wall delivers better value, higher participation, and more complete photo coverage.
+If you specifically want the prop-and-print experience, a photo booth adds something a screen can't replicate.

 Ready to create your event photo wall?